ingoweiss/manyworlds/README.md

     | Connie | Active      |
     | Dan    | Deactivated |
 When I go to "Users"
  And I select user "Ben"
 Then I see "1 user selected"
 When I deselect user "Ben"
 Then I see "0 users selected"

-Scenario: Bulk operations > Deselect all users
-Given the following users:
+Scenario: Bulk operations > Select multiple users / Deselect all users Given the following users:
     | Name   | Status      |
     | Ben    | Active      |